paramaggarwal/blog/content/email.-the-killer-app-no-one-saw-coming./index.md

 ---
-title: "Email.
-The killer app no one saw coming."
+title: 'Email.
+The killer app no one saw coming.'
-description: "And still doesn’t.
+description: 'And still doesn’t.
 “Email.
-The killer app no one saw coming.” is published by Param Aggarwal"
+The killer app no one saw coming.” is published by Param Aggarwal'
-date: "2016-02-19T09:35:50.435Z"
+date: '2016-02-19T09:35:50.435Z'
 categories:
   - Disruptive Innovation
   - Email